ljbo82/cpp-project-builder-doc/README.md

   * Common declaration: Makefile
   * Default value: _(empty)_

-  Extra flags to be passed to assembler.
+  Extra flags to be passed to the assembler.

 <a name="LDFLAGS"></a>
 * **`LDFLAGS`**